Jan729/Coderbyte_Challenges/README.md

 # Coderbyte_Challenges
-A folder with my Codebyte challenge solutions
+A folder with my Codebyte challenge solutions.
+See https://www.coderbyte.com/challenges for more info